nodrygo/elicloj/README.md

 ## What is this
 Elicloj goal is to connect an Erlang/Elixir process to Clojure nRepl

-First working release using simple API
+First ALPHA RELEASE working using simple API
- - Single REPL multi sessions
+ - Single REPL NO multi sessions
  - Single server

 ## TO DO
- * correct some remaining bugs
+ * correct remaining bugs
+ * better handle of mltiple return from repl
  * properly terminate and kill repl at end
  * create multiple server each one with its own REPL
  * finish and make running the demo code